JuliaDynamics/InteractiveDynamics.jl/docs/src/agents.md

 This page describes functions that can be used in conjunction with [Agents.jl](https://juliadynamics.github.io/Agents.jl/dev/) to animate and interact with agent based models.

-The animation at the start of this page was done by running the `examples/daisyworld.jl` file, and see also an example application in [Agents.jl docs](https://juliadynamics.github.io/Agents.jl/dev/examples/schelling/).
+The animation at the start of this page was done by running the `examples/agents/agents_daisyworld.jl` file.
+Another example application can be found in the [Agents.jl docs](https://juliadynamics.github.io/Agents.jl/dev/examples/schelling/).

 ```@docs
-abmplot
 abmplot!
 ```

+Please note that calling `abmplot` as a standalone function is currently not fully supported.
+While it can be used to create relatively simple static plots, some of its built-in functionality (e.g. heatmap colorbar, model controls, parameter sliders) will not work out of the box.

+It is strongly advised to first explicitly construct a Figure and Axis to plot into, then provide `ax::Axis` as a keyword argument to your in-place function call.
+For example:

 ```
-!!! note
-    Please note that calling `abmplot` as a standalone function is currently not fully
-    supported.
-While it can be used to create relatively simple static plots, some of its
-    built-in functionality (e.g. heatmap colorbar, model controls, parameter sliders) will
-    not work out of the box.

-    It is strongly advised to first explicitly construct a Figure and Axis to plot into,
-    then provide `ax::Axis` as a keyword argument to your in-place function call.

-    Example:
 fig = Figure()
 ax = Axis(fig[1,1])
 p = abmplot!(model; ax)
 ```

 ## Convenience functions